MXCzkEVM/SupernodeV2-devdocs/docs/Tutorials/use-the-bridge.md

 This guide will help you use the bridge to send tokens between Arbitrum Goerli and MXC (Wannsee testnet).
 You can read more about how bridging works [here](/docs/Designs/Bridge).

-> The Ride token and Park token are both dummy test tokens that are used for testing the bridge and swap.
+> The Ride token and Park token are both dummy test sensor tokens that are used for testing the bridge and swap.

 ## Prerequisites